 The exact origin of SARS-CoV-2, the virus that causes the disease COVID-19, remains unknown.
-The scientific consensus has been that the virus likely originated in bats and then jumped to humans either directly or indirectly, through contact with an animal.
+Many scientists think that the virus likely originated in bats and then jumped to humans either directly or indirectly, through contact with an animal.
 Such zoonotic transfers have happened before with the coronaviruses responsible for SARS and MERS.

-Many scientists with expertise in coronaviruses nevertheless consider a lab escape unlikely, and a leak of an engineered virus highly implausible, if not impossible.
+Many scientists with expertise in coronaviruses consider a lab escape unlikely, and a leak of an engineered virus highly implausible, if not impossible.